In this article

 Topical acne prescriptions

 Having acne means that you need targeted treatments that help to treat inflamed skin caused by acne breakouts.
-Topical acne treatments can be useful as they target the skin directly making you feel more in control.
+Topical treatments for acne can be useful as they target the skin and acne causes directly making you feel more in control.

 Topical acne treatments work in different ways, and may target sebum production, kill the bacteria that colonises the skin leading to breakouts or act as an exfoliant to clear away dead skin cells that could otherwise clog the pores.